openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_options_mouseover.png
  :alt: The icons at top right of a post, shown before the cursor is
-      placed over each one and with the Vote, Follow, and More labels
+      placed over each one and with the Vote, Follow, and More labels.

-When you click the "More" icon, a menu of the options that currently apply appears.
+When you select the "More" icon, a menu of the options that currently apply appears.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_More_menu.png
  :alt: The More icon expanded to show a menu with one option and a menu with
-       three options
+       three options.

 .. _Vote for Posts or Responses: